unbxd/search-JS-library/docs/configurations/PageSizeConfig.md

 ### Scenarios
 {: .no_toc }
-Any valid integer page size can be given .
+Any positive integer page size can be given .

 ---
 ## options